utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 To leave a comment on an API, select an API in the sidebar to expand it, then select **Definition**.
 Select an API definition file in the sidebar to open it, then switch to comment mode by selecting the comment icon <img alt="Comments icon" src="https://assets.postman.com/postman-docs/icon-comments-v9.jpg#icon" width="18px"> above the editor.
 To leave an inline comment, highlight part of the definition, enter your comment, and select **Add Comment**.

 > You can't add comments to APIs with [multi-file API definitions](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions).
-(All OpenAPI 3.0 and Protobuf 2 and 3 APIs are considered multi-file APIs, even when containing a single file.)
+(All OpenAPI 2.0 and 3.0 APIs and Protobuf 2 and 3 APIs are considered multi-file APIs, even when containing a single file.)

 <img alt="Commenting on an API" src="https://assets.postman.com/postman-docs/v10/api-builder-add-comment-v10.jpg" />